How can neuroscience help your leaders make the right decisions?

 POSITIVITY

-Engage everyone in providing emotional support and positive feedback, improving group morale and motivation and reducing the risk of groupthink.
+Engage everyone to provide emotional support and positive feedback, improve group morale and motivation, and reduce the risk of groupthink.

 FEEDBACK

-Quickly review the decision-making process to improve the team’s overall performance.
+Quickly review the decision-making process to improve overall team performance.

-NeuroTip #3 : Embrace your talents through games and neuroscience
+NeuroTip #3: Showcase your talents through games and neuroscience

 Experience and train your self-awareness, emotions and cognition with our Omind Neurotechnologies programs.

-A good example comes from neurobiologist Francisco Varela⁸ who, in his book Quel savoir pour quelle éthique ? explains that the right level for making “wise” decisions would be at a balance point between RATIONAL AND REFLECTED APPROACH (system 2) and AUTOMATIC, INTUITIVE AND BIAIZED DECISION MAKING (system 1).
+A good example comes from neurobiologist Francisco Varela⁸ who, in his book What knowledge for what ethics? explains that the right level for making “wise” decisions would be at the point of balance between a RATIONAL AND REFLECTIVE APPROACH (system 2) and automatic AUTOMATIC, INTUITIVE AND PERSONALIZED DECISION-MAKING (system 1).

-This balance point would be shifted slightly towards system 1, which would allow decisions to be made quickly without too much energy, but would not be too biased.
+This equilibrium point would be shifted slightly towards system 1, allowing decisions to be made quickly without too much energy, but would not be too biased.